Tithi: Panchanga

-A Hindu muhurta (forty-eight minute duration) can be represented in five attributes of Hindu astronomy namely, vara the weekday, tithi, nakshatra the Moon's asterism, yoga the angular relationship between Sun and Moon and karana half of tithi.
+A Hindu muhurta (forty-eight minute duration) can be represented in five attributes of Hindu astronomy namely, vara the weekday, tithi, nakshatra the Moon's asterism, yoga the angular relationship between the Sun and Moon and karana half of tithi.

 Tithi plays an important role along with nakshatra in Hindus' daily as well as special activities in selecting the muhurta.
 There are auspicious tithis as well as inauspicious tithis, each considered more propitious for some purposes than for other.